A Practical Guide to Apple Search Ads

 Due to being a “system app,” the App Store is not considered third-party, hence measuring ASA doesn’t fall under Apple’s definition of “tracking.”
-While some may see this as self-preferencing, it translates into a huge attribution advantage.
-You’re allowed to measure ASA performance at the user level for all users, regardless of AppTrackingTransparency status (ATT, Apple data consent), through Apple’s new measurement framework AdServices.
+While some may see this as self-preferencing, it is a huge attribution advantage.
+The difference between iAd and AdServices is that with AdServices you can measure ASA performance at the user level for all users, regardless of AppTrackingTransparency status (ATT, Apple data consent).

 This difference has attracted even more attention to the channel, which is estimated to have grown in ad spend from $500 million in 2018 to $5 billion in 2021.
 “Apple’s advertising business has more than tripled its market share in the six months after it introduced privacy changes to iPhones,” the Financial Times estimates.
 “It’s like Apple Search Ads has gone from playing in the minor leagues to winning the World Series in the span of half a year,” said Alex Bauer.

 The ability to select specific keywords and get detailed information about various users’ intent opens up invaluable insights that can be translated into action.
-Without running ASA campaigns, it’s not possible to get detailed search details from organic data (AppStore Connect doesn’t disclose keywords within Search).
+Without running ASA campaigns, it’s impossible to get detailed search details from organic data (AppStore Connect doesn’t disclose keywords within Search).

 The data you gather from ASA campaigns can directly inform your App Store Optimization (ASO) strategy in an unparalleled way, providing understanding of not only the volume of queries for different keywords but also, more importantly, user behavior.

-This includes behavior both within the store (to what extent users click and install when your app shows for specific keywords) and how this cohort develops (which keywords are generating users with the highest retention and/or conversion rates).
+This includes behavior within the store (to what extent users click and install when your app shows for specific keywords) and how this cohort develops (which keywords generate users with the highest retention and/or conversion rates).
 Using Search Ads and App Store Optimization together can quickly become a best practice to grow on the App Store.

-ASA is also extremely valuable when monitoring metrics, specifically on your own brand name.
+ASA is also extremely valuable when monitoring metrics, specifically on your brand name.
 Search is at the bottom of the awareness funnel, and it’s usually a very good proxy to gauge the impact of other marketing actions.
-The volume of search on your brand name provides information on long-term trends about the popularity of your app and the efficiency of all of your marketing activities.
+The volume of searches on your brand name provides information on long-term trends about your app’s popularity and the efficiency of your marketing activities.